Thermobaric weapon: Ukraine

 In 2017 Ukroboronprom's Scientific Research Institute for Chemical Products in conjunction with Artem State Enterprise (aka Artem Holding Company) announced to the market its new product, the RGT-27S.
 These can be combined with the RPV-16 grenade launcher, a demonstration of which was witnessed by Oleksandr Turchynov.
 The grenades, of approximately 600 grams, "create a two second fire cloud with a volume of not less than 13 m³, inside of which the temperature reaches 2,500 degrees.
 This temperature allows not only for the destruction of the enemy, but are also able to disable lightly armored vehicles."
 The firm showed them at the Azerbaijan International Defense Exhibition in 2018.

 In 2024, Ukraine started using drones rigged with thermobaric explosives to strike Russian positions in the Russo-Ukrainian War.

 History

 Attempted prohibitions

-Mexico, Switzerland and Sweden presented in 1980 a joint motion to the United Nations to prohibit the use of thermobaric weapons, to no avail.
+Mexico, Switzerland and Sweden presented a joint motion in 1980 to the United Nations to prohibit the use of thermobaric weapons, to no avail.

-United Nations Institute for Disarmament Research categorises these weapons as "enhanced blast weapons" and there was pressure to regulate these around 2010, again to no avail.
+United Nations Institute for Disarmament Research categorizes these weapons as "enhanced blast weapons" and there was pressure to regulate these around 2010, again to no avail.